openid/OpenID4VC-HAIP/openid4vc-high-assurance-interoperability-profile-1_0.md

 This specification uses the terms "Holder", "Issuer", "Verifier", "Wallet", "Wallet Attestation", "Credential Type" and "Verifiable Credential" as defined in [@!OIDF.OID4VCI] and [@!OIDF.OID4VP].

+This specification also defines the following term.
+In the case where a term has a definition that differs, the definition below is authoritative.

+Ecosystem:
+: A group of Issuers, Wallets and Verifiers that have a common set of rules by which they operate.
+The rules may be determined, for example, by a regulation, law or domain/sector.

 # Scope {#scope}

 This specification enables interoperable implementations of the following flows: